 On face value an electric boiler will be more expensive to run than a gas boiler because electricity is more expensive than gas per KW, at peak times.
 Most energy companies now offer greatly reduced rates for off-peak times.
 This can actually make electricity cheaper than gas at low demand times!
 Speak to your energy supplier to find out what your options are.

 Installation costs for electric boilers are much lower and there are no maintenance plans or annual services to pay for.
 So when you look at the lifetime costs, an electric boiler becomes a much more viable option.

 If you have a solar PV system installed in your home, the running costs of an electric boiler won't cost you a penny!

 But you should test the RCD on the circuit once a month.
 You can do this yourself by simply pressing the test button.

-Gas boilers will still be present in homes throughout the UK.
+Gas boilers will still be present in existing homes.
 The government’s plan is to replace gas boilers in new builds by 2025 only.
 This means that any potential gas boilers in new builds will be replaced by low-carbon emission systems such as electric boilers.